 27th Annual Convention

-Book Hotel
+RegisterBook Hotel

-Join FRIENDS in Denver from July 18-20, 2024
+Join Friends in Denver from July 18-20, 2024

 Our mission continues to be what it has always been—to provide support and education to young people who stutter, their families, and clinicians.
 Instilling a sense of empowerment, providing an environment where feelings of isolation disappear and growing confidence and self-esteem continues to be the foundation of our vision.
-We want our young people who stutter to know they are strong, they have support, they are not alone, and they have FRIENDS who will listen to them.
+We want our young people who stutter to know they are strong, they have support, they are not alone, and they have Friends who will listen to them.

 For Kids and Teens